 Skip to Content

-Celebrate Fall in Bennington VT
+Plan a Fall Foliage Weekend in Bennington VT

-Tucked away in the southwest corner of Vermont, Bennington is a small town bookended by two mountain ranges (the Greens and the Taconics), and surrounded by farms and forests.
+Tucked away in the southwest corner of Vermont, Bennington is a small town bookended by two mountain ranges (the Greens and the Taconics) and surrounded by farms and forests.

 Beautiful Bennington VT fall foliage.

-Beautiful places in Vermont are pretty easy to come by, but Bennington’s historic treasures and incredible outdoor recreation, make an ideal fall foliage destination.
-Bennington’s walkable downtown includes three fantastic breweries and a distillery, intriguing shops, and great restaurants.
+Beautiful places in Vermont are pretty easy to come by, but Bennington’s historic treasures and incredible outdoor recreation make an ideal fall foliage destination.

-Located just three and a half hours from New York City, three hours from Boston, and an hour from Albany, Bennington is the gateway to Vermont, and well worth a visit no matter where you’re coming from.
+Located just three and a half hours from New York City, three hours from Boston, and an hour from Albany, Bennington is the gateway to Vermont and well worth a visit, no matter where you’re coming from.

 It won’t be long before we’re trading our shorts for wool sweaters, munching on cider donuts, and taking in the jaw-dropping beauty that is the Vermont fall foliage season.
 Now is the time to plan your fall vacation in Bennington.